-Chronic Exertional Compartment Syndrome of the Lower Extremity
+Chronic Exertional Compartment Syndrome: Lower Limb Condition

 An 18 year old male collegiate soccer player presents to your training room about one week into the soccer season.
 He complains of bilateral anterolateral leg pain that gets worse with running.
 His pain is worse with jogging for more than 5 minutes or sprinting.
 He described a pressure sensation in his legs and when he tries to push through the pain he starts to notice a slapping sensation of his right foot along with some mild numbness at the top of his foot.
 The pain seems to be relieved with rest.
 His physical examination is unremarkable with normal pulses and muscular strength.
 His pulses were checked in passive ankle dorsiflexion and also in active ankle plantarflexion and were also normal.
 What is the most likely diagnosis?